 When the enforcing country does not revise the measure even though views and concerns have been expressed, the concerns should be expressed and requests should be filed directly through the government at bilateral consultations held during the period of TBT Committee meetings, and consideration should be given to raising such measure as a "Specific Trade Concern (STC)" in the TBT Committee.
-Cases of harmonization and revision of such measures as a result of directly approaching the enforcing country have been noticed.
-Regarding the STC of the TBT Committee, countries expressing concerns should register the STC 14 days prior to the TBT Committee through the WTO Secretariat, and the list of STCs registered 10 days before will be distributed to the WTO member countries (The TBT Agreement Triennial Review Decision); it is possible to collaborate with other countries that share the same concerns.
-Detailed minutes of the proceedings of the TBT Committee decision are published on the WTO website.
+There were the cases which direct approach to the enforcing country resulted in correction and improvement of such measures.
+Regarding the STC in the TBT Committee, countries raising STCshould register the STC 20 days prior to the TBT Committee through the WTO Secretariat, and the list of registered STCs will be distributed to the WTO member countries 15 days before the Committee (The eighth TBT Agreement Triennial Review Decision); it is possible to collaborate with other countries that share the same concerns.
+Detailed minutes of the TBT Committee meetings are published on the WTO website.
 The TBT Committee is generally held three times every year (March, June and November) in Geneva; hence it is possible to check the status of the revision of the measures of the other countries.